-Hahns Macaw Lifespan
+Learn About Hahns Macaw Lifespan

 As a pet, the Hahn’s Macaw does need a varied diet to live well.
 This is a key factor in literally how long the bird will live.
-Typically, hahns macaw lifespan average is 30 years but some vibrant examples have gone a half century.
+Typically, hahns macaw lifespan average is 30 years but some vibrant examples have gone a half-century.

 Taken care of well, owners do need to consider the longevity of these birds and how to take care of them if the owner him or herself should need to transfer the bird late in life to someone else.

 Hahns Macaw Personality

-Sitting around and these animals act very much like humans in the sense that they get fat and unhealthy from overeating and no calorie burning.
+Sitting around and these animals act very much like humans in the sense that they get fat and unhealthy from overeating and no-calorie burning.

 They are also big on entertainment, which means a typical owner will need to plan for lots of time spent with the bird, even if just playing with it lightly.

 They are very intelligent and inquisitive, two traits that help them figure things out, including how to get out of their containers if left unlocked.

 That said, they want to belong, so once bonded to a pet owner they are more than likely to figure out a way to get close and be held.

-Considering Interaction with Kids
+Considering Interaction With Kids